Is marijuana helpful when used for cataracts? What about CBD?

 Cataracts vs. glaucoma: How they’re different

-Cataracts form on the eye's lens, a transparent structure in the eye that works much like a camera lens.
+Cataracts form in the eye's lens, a transparent structure in the eye that works much like a camera lens.
 Humans typically develop cataracts after age 40 because crystallin proteins within the lens begin to break down into tiny clumps that cloud the lens’s natural transparency.
 This cloudiness produces foggy vision that gets worse over time, especially after age 70.
 Cataract surgery removes the natural lens and inserts an intraocular lens (IOL) in its place.

 Though marijuana has a proven impact on glaucoma, there’s no scientific evidence of any influence on cataracts.